How to Find Direction After Losing a Loved One

 5. Trust That God Is Still Writing

-God's plans for you did not die with your loved one.
+God's plans for you didn't die with your loved one.
 His story for your life has more chapters.
 The current chapter is painful.
 It is not the last one.

 A Prayer After Loss